Text of 15 Pop-Up Notes for FYI webessay, “Conversations About a Wiser Use of Our Health Care Dollars & Resources”

 continuing threat of revolution — The 17th century was an age of intense political and religious strife.
 And regime change did come again with the Glorious Revolution of 1688–89, in which James II (and a Roman Catholic succession) was removed from the throne, and Stuart attempts at despotism yielded to the establishment of a constitutional form of government under the protestant William and Mary. ::

-the great and splendid nobleman ideal — Edward Hyde (1609–1674), earl of Clarendon, and generally a critic of Newcastle, described William Cavendish as a “fine gentleman” with the following political philosophy: “He loved Monarchy, as it was the Foundation and Support of his own Greatness; and the Church, as it was well constituted for the Splendour and Security of the Crown; and Religion, as it cherished and maintained that Order and Obedience that was necessary to both; without any other Passion for the particular Opinions which were grown up in it and distinguished it into Parties, than as he detested whatsoever was like to disturb the Publick Peace.”
-(Clarendon, qtd. in Arthur Collins, Historical Collections of the Noble Families of Cavendishe, Holles, Vere, Harley, and Ogle ..., 1752, 34) ::
+the great and splendid nobleman ideal — Edward Hyde (1609–1674), 1st earl of Clarendon, “Late Lord High Chancellor of England, Privy Counsellor in the Reigns of King Charles the First and the Second,” and often critical of Newcastle, described William Cavendish as a “very fine Gentleman” with the following political philosophy: “He lov’d Monarchy, as it was the foundation and support of his own greatness, and the Church, as it was well constituted for the splendour and security of the Crown; and Religion, as it cherished, and maintain’d that Order and Obedience that was necessary to Both; without any other passion for the particular Opinions which were grown up in it, and distinguished it into Parties, than as he detested whatsoever was like to disturb the publick Peace.”
+(E. Hyde, The History of the Rebellion and Civil Wars in England, Begun in the Year 1641, 3 vols., 1702–4, 2.392) ::

 major implications for clinical practice and health care costs — I.e., by changing the way in which some life events, such as dying (often expensive when care is technologically-driven), are managed.